Potassium polyacrylate

 Potassium polyacrylate is a potassium salt of polyacrylic acid with the chemical formula [−CH_{2}−CH(CO_{2}K)−]_{n.} As a type of superabsorbent polymer, it can absorb hundreds of times its original weight in purified water.

-Different from sodium polyacrylate, potassium polyacrylate can be used as water retaining agent in agriculture and won't cause soil salinization.
+Different from sodium polyacrylate, potassium polyacrylate can be used as a water retaining agent in agriculture and won't cause soil salinization.

 Environmental and Human Hazard

 Potassium polyacrylate may cause severe eye irritation, and should not be released into the environment.

 Uses

 Water retaining agent

 As a type of superabsorbent polymer for plants (Ag-SAP), potassium polyacrylate can increase moisture availability to plants.

-It mixes with soil to increase the soil’s capacity for holding water (with water gel form which stay in soil for months) and making it available to plants.
+It mixes with soil to increase the soil’s capacity for holding water (with water gel form it can stay in soil for months) and making it available to plants.
 This improved soil readily releases moisture, along with water-soluble nutrients, to plant roots on demand.
 The specific retention of potassium polyacrylate is weaker than roots of most plants.

 There are claims it can be used in seed coating, grow seedlings, planting crops, topdressing for crops, planting/transplanting trees, flower transport etc.